deanturpin/spectrum-analyser/readme.md

 of ```auto``` and range-based ```for``` loops.

 # Sample rate
-A sample rate of 4000 allows frequencies up to 2000 Hz to be measured.
-1975.53 Hz corresponds to B6 on the piano which is all but the top octave on an 88 key piano.
-The ASCII keyboard actually goes down to C0 which is an extra octave at the bottom end of a standard piano.
+A sample rate of 2000 and a bin count of 2048 allows frequencies up to 1000 Hz to be measured at a sub-1 Hz resolution.
+This gives a key range of C0 to B5.

 ```bash
 $ clang++ --version